ARCHER2-HPC/archer2-docs/docs/data-tools/spack.md

 ## Contributing

-If you develop a package for use on ARCHER2 please do consider opening a pull request to the [ARCHER2 GitHub repository](https://github.com/ARCHER2-HPC/archer2-spack) or, for packages intended for general use, to the main [Spack package repository](https://github.com/spack/spack-packages).
+If you develop a package for use on ARCHER2 please do consider opening a pull request to the [ARCHER2 Spack repository](https://github.com/ARCHER2-HPC/archer2-spack) on GitHub or, for packages intended for general use, to the main [Spack package repository](https://github.com/spack/spack-packages).